timonweb/django-formset-js/README.rst

 ``data-formset-form``
   Every form (including the empty form) should have this attribute.

+``data-formset-form-new``
+  This indicates that this a new form.
+Use it along side data-formset-form for a new empty form.

 ``data-formset-empty-form``
   The element that contains the empty form template.
   For best results, use a ``<script>`` tag.